Fighting Sex Offense Allegations in Ohio

 - Insertion of any body part or instrument into the vagina or anus of another

-Depending on the alleged offender’s and victim's ages, unlawful sexual conduct with a minor can be charged as either a misdemeanor or a felony.
+Depending on the alleged offender’s and victim’s ages, unlawful sexual conduct with a minor can be charged as either a misdemeanor or a felony.
+The prosecution of these types of sex-related offenses often involves collecting and analyzing physical evidence and forensic evidence, which may include examination of the vaginal or anal opening, clothing, and other sexually oriented matter.

 Sex Offender Registry in Cleveland, Ohio